-- If you’re on a budget or wanting to be mindful of single-use plastic and packaged foods, planning and preparing for the week helps with this.
+- If you’re on a budget or want to be mindful of single-use plastic and packaged foods, planning and preparing for the week helps with this.

 02. Make It Fun

-I hear from so many that the struggle to maintain a meal planning/ prepping schedule is hard and if your struggling with this it’s ok.
+I hear from so many that the struggle to maintain a meal planning/ prepping schedule is hard and if you are struggling with this it’s ok.
 Maybe this isn’t the time for you to start.
 This tool doesn’t work for everyone.
-If your feeling it’s too hard or overwhelming then don’t do it.
+If you’re feeling it’s too hard or overwhelming then don’t do it.
 You can always come back to it later.

 I don’t recommend forcing new habits, I think if we start doing that then we are staying with the rigid rule of diet culture and that’s never the goal with intuitive eating.
 This really should be fun and something you look forward to doing.
 Which for me it is!

-I like listening to music or podcast, get messy and create yummy food for my week.
+I like listening to music or podcast, getting messy, and creating yummy food for my week.
 Plus the structure of this allows me to thrive not just in my relationship with food but in my week as well.
-But there are days where I’m just not feeling it and I don’t force it.
+But there are days when I’m just not feeling it and I don’t force it.
 So if it’s not fun for you then don’t do it!